-This indicative liability amount is NMH's best estimate at this stage of the outcome from this project.
-However, until the project has progressed further, there remain substantial uncertainties.
+This liability amount is the DHB's best estimate at this stage of the outcome from this project.
+However, until the project has progressed further there remain significant uncertainties as to the actual amount the DHB will be required to pay to current and former employees.

-The estimates and assumptions may differ to the subsequent actual results as further work is completed and result in further adjustment to the carrying amount of the provision liabilities within the next financial year.
+The estimates and assumptions may differ to the subsequent actual results as further work is completed.
+This may result in further adjustment to the carrying amount of the provision within the next financial year or payments to employees that differ significantly from the estimation of liability.